ApiLogicServer/Docs/docs/App-Model-Editor.md

 ### 9. Copy to your app

-Copy the downloaded yaml file to your ontimize app_model.yaml project, as shown below.
+Copy the downloaded yaml file to your ontimize `app_model.yaml` project, as shown in the screenshot below.

 ### 10. Rebuild